What is it?

-Ofsted’s new Inspection Data Summary Report is a 16-page document that supports the new inspection arrangements from October 2017.
-It will be used by Inspectors to prepare for short inspections instead of referring to the RAISEonline summary report and will inform the initial conversation between HMI and the headteacher.
-Therefore, you need to understand what it will tell inspectors about your school.
+Ofsted’s new Inspection Data Summary Report is a 16-page document that is used by Inspectors to prepare for short inspections and informs the initial conversation between HMI and the headteacher.

 Ofsted have designed it to show at a glance how well previous cohorts demonstrated characteristics of good or better performance showing a brief overview of published data for the last three years using visual displays.